vshy108/jpa-mssql/README.md

    - Allows access to the React web application origin.
    - Configurable by changing the value of `cors.allowed.origins` in `application.properties`.

+8. **API Key Authentication**:
+   - Compare API key from request header X-API-KEY
+   - Configurable by changing the value of `api.key` in `application.properties`.

 ---

 ## Steps